rizdaprasetya/mt-alt-doc/en/core-api/convenience-store.md

-# Over the Counter Payment Integration
+# Core API Over the Counter Payment Integration
 <hr>

-<i>Over the Counter</i> is one of the payment methods offered by Midtrans.
+*Over the Counter* is one of the payment methods offered by Midtrans.
 Using this payment method, customers can shop online and make payments at a nearest convenience store.
 Midtrans sends you real-time notifications when the customer completes the payment.

-Currently, Midtrans has integrated with the convenience stores like Alfamart and Indomaret.
+Currently, Midtrans has integrated with the convenience stores such as Alfamart and Indomaret.

 ![alfamart logo](./../../asset/image/coreapi/alfamart_logo.svg ":size=150")
 <br>